 Use of LIDAR in Autonomous Vehicles

 In the automotive industry, radar has long been utilized to automatically control speed, braking, and safety systems in response to sudden changes in traffic conditions.
-Nowadays, auto manufacturers have started to integrate LIDAR into Advanced Driver Assistance Systems (ADAS) in order to visualize the ever-changing environments their vehicles are immersed in.
+Nowadays, auto manufacturers have started to integrate LIDAR into Advanced Driver Assistance Systems (ADAS) to visualize the ever-changing environments their vehicles are immersed in.

 How LiDAR is Making Self-Driving Cars Safer?